mushira4/jpa-sample/README.md

-# JPA + EJB Lite
+# JPA

-Simple examples of JPA + EJB Lite.
+Simple examples of JPA.

 Here you will see how to:
 - Create entities;